Dr Steve Vickers

 School of Computer Science

 My particular research interests are in geometric logic, topology and topos theory.
 These are areas of mathematics that have connections with computer science, although my work in them is often purely mathematical.
-A particular focus at present, funded by an EPSRC grant, is the connections with some new topos approaches to quantum physics.
+A particular focus at present, which was funded by an EPSRC grant, is the connections with some new topos approaches to quantum physics.

 On the research page you can also find opportunities for PhD study with me.